jeffreylindsey/AdventOfCode2024/README.md

 stones of the same number will end up as the same result after a single blink.
 This approach worked, and part 2 passed without any issues.
 And only took 28 milliseconds.

+### January 24

+#### Day 12: Garden Groups

+This one comes with three examples!

+This puzzle has a map type input, so I'm starting with the code from Day 10, which also used a map.
+The 2D type of map, not the key-value `std::map` type of map.

+It really isn't necessary to make a type safe `s_RegionID`.
+I could just use an `int`.
+But I feel better about having stronger type safety.

+I kinda just went on instinct and wrote code to identify the contiguous regions, and give them each a unique ID.
+Now to figure out how to calculate the area and perimeter for each of them.

+Nice, it all worked on the first try!
+On to part 2.